-Essential property has bankruptcy exemptions
+Essential property exemptions

 There is a dollar limit for such “exempt” property, and you will have to follow the legal procedures to put in your claim for these exemptions.
 You could either opt for your state exemptions, which vary, or the federal exemptions.